Automatic Melody Harmonization with Triad Chords: A Comparative Study: Introduction

 We note that, while many new models are being proposed for melody harmonization, at present there is no comparative study evaluating a wide array of different approaches for this task, using the same training set and test set.
 Comparing models trained on different training sets is problematic as it is hard to have a standardized definition of improvement and quality.
 Moreover, as there is to date no standardized test set for this task, it is hard to make consistent comparison between different models.

-In this paper, we aim to bridge this gap with the following three contributions: \begin{enumerate} \item We implement a set of melody harmonization models which span a number of canonical approaches to the task, including template matching, hidden Markov model (HMM) \citep{simon08}, genetic algorithm (GA) \citep{kitahara2018}, and two variants of deep recurrent neural network models \citep{lim17}.
+In this paper, we aim to bridge this gap with the following three contributions: \begin{enumerate} \item We implement in total five melody harmonization models that span a number of canonical approaches to the task, including template matching, hidden Markov model (HMM) \citep{simon08}, genetic algorithm (GA) \citep{kitahara2018}, and two variants of deep recurrent neural network (RNN) models \citep{lim17}.
 We then present a comparative study comparing the performance of these models.
-To our best knowledge, a comparative study that considers such a diverse set of approaches for melody harmonization using a standardized dataset has not been attempted before. \item We compile a new dataset, called the Hooktheory Pianoroll Triad Dataset (HTPD3), to evaluate the implemented models over well-annotated lead sheet samples of music.
-A lead sheet is a form of musical notation that specifies the essential elements of a song---the melody, harmony, and where present, lyrics \citep{liu18icmla}.
-HTPD3 provides melody lines and accompanying chords specifying both chord symbol and harmonic function useful for our study.
-We consider 48 triad chords in this study, including major, minor, diminished, and augmented triad chords.
-We use the same training split of HTPD3 to train the implemented models and evaluate them on the same test split. \item We employ six objective metrics for evaluating the performance of melody harmonization models.
-These metrics consider either the distribution of chord labels in a chord sequence, or how the generated chord sequence fits with the given melody.
-In addition, we conduct an online user study and collect the feedback from 202 participants around the world to assess the quality of the generated chordal accompaniment. \end{enumerate}
+To our best knowledge, a comparative study that considers such a diverse set of approaches for melody harmonization using a standardized dataset has not been attempted before.